-- originating from the author of design, and
+- Originating from the author of design, and

 Several databases containing information on designs that have been registered internationally may be found on the Internet, e.g. the database of the World Intellectual Patent Organization (WIPO) and the database of The Trademarks and Designs Registration Office of the European Union (OHIM).
 Generally, design search will be conducted using the Locarno Classification and/or National Office systems (e.g. USPC, GB Design Classification).
-We will cover these in detail over the next few articles.